 The Company enters into lease agreements with terms generally ranging from 2-8 years.
 Some of the Company's lease agreements include Company options to either extend and/or early terminate the lease, the costs of which are included in its operating lease liabilities to the extent that such options are reasonably certain of being exercised.
 Leases with renewal options allow the Company to extend the lease term typically between 1 and 5 years.
-When determining the lease term, renewal options reasonably certain of being exercised, the Company considers several economic factors, including but not limited to, the significance of leasehold improvements incurred on the property, whether the asset is difficult to replace, underlying contractual obligations, or specific characteristics unique to that particular lease term for the Company's existing operating leases.
+When determining the lease term, renewal options reasonably certain of being exercised are included in the lease term.
+When determining if a renewal option is reasonably certain of being exercised, the Company considers several economic factors, including but not limited to, the significance of leasehold improvements incurred on the property, whether the asset is difficult to replace, underlying contractual obligations, or specific characteristics unique to that particular lease that would make it reasonably certain that the Company would exercise such option.
+Renewal and termination options were generally not included in the lease term for the Company's existing operating leases.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.